leonwatson2/React-Recipe/README.md

-## A Quick Recipe App built in react.
+## A Quick Recipe App built in ReactJs.